growdigital/growdigital.org/src/posts/171006-buildings-built-from-the-inside-out.md

 date: 2017-10-06
 layout: post.hbs
 collections: posts
-desc: Imagine if websites were designed by interior designers
+excerpt: Imagine if websites were designed by interior designers

 ---